lumoslabs/leanplum_api/README.md

 )

 # If your event is sufficiently far in the past, leanplum will mark your user as "Anomalous"
-# To force a reset of this flag, either call the method directly
+# To force a reset of this flag, either call the method directly.
 api.reset_anomalous_users([12345, 23456])
-# Or use the :force_anomalous_override option when calling track_events or track_multi
+# Or use the :force_anomalous_override option when calling track_events or track_multi.
 api.track_events(event, force_anomalous_override: true)
 ```